- Study Abroad

 Salaries range from $12 YTL an hour to over $30, depending on your experience.
 Anything less than $12 an hour is unacceptable in any city in Turkey.
 Some schools offer a stable monthly salary while others offer an hourly rate.
 If you are a new teacher, a monthly salary is probably preferable as you will be much more likely to get lots of classes and more experience.
 It is often the case that new hires are put on the back shelf and only given one or maybe two classes for their first 1-3 months.
 This can make it really difficult to support yourself.
 If you are an experienced teacher, you will be put on a full load of classes and you'll often be working 30+ hours a week.
 Schools will tell you that you won't always work a full load, but from September to May that is almost never the case.
 Salaried jobs are probably not the best option for an experienced teacher unless the salary is substantial.
 An advantage to salaried positions is that you can count on the money coming in.
 During the summer, or perhaps if a school has too many teachers, you may find yourself in a position with low hours, especially as a new hire.
 If you are on an hourly rate this could really affect your earnings.
 In the end, both options have their pros and cons.
 Decide which might be best for you.

 The most important two here are assistance with housing and residency visas.
 As a foreigner, it can be extremely difficult to find a place and well as impossible to get your residency visa on your own.
 If your school does not offer housing assistance, I would definitely look somewhere else.
-If they don't help with a residency visa you will have to make border runs every three months.
-From Istanbul this isn't so bad, but from another city it will be very costly and difficult.

 The amount of hours expected and hours of operation are other issues that you won't have much control over.
 Turks often work 45+ hours a week and many work 6 days a week.
 As an English teacher, you will be expected to work a minimum of 25 teaching hours a week and many schools work their teachers 30+ on average with little to no overtime pay.
 As for work hours, most private schools have to work around their students' schedules.
 That means that you will be working mostly nights and weekends.
 There is also a strong possibility of split shifts, which can be a huge pain if you don't live close to the school.
 You might have a 6-hour break between your morning and evening classes.